 INTRODUCTION:

-The musculoskeletal system is a multicomponent system composed of muscle, connective tissue, tendon, ligament, cartilage and bone, innervated by nerves and vascularized by blood vessels1.
+The musculoskeletal system is a multicomponent system composed of muscle, connective tissue, tendon, ligament, cartilage, and bone, innervated by nerves and vascularized by blood vessels1.
 The skeletal tissues develop with increasing cellular heterogeneity and structural complexity.
 Cartilage and bone develop from the same osteochondroprogenitor lineage and are highly related.
 Embryonic cartilage and bone develop in association with muscles, nerves, blood vessels, and undifferentiated mesenchyme.
 Cartilage may also be surrounded by bone, such as Meckel’s cartilage and condylar cartilage within the mandibular bone.
 These tissues are anatomically associated and interact with each other through extracellular signals during development.
 In the study of gene expression in the development of cartilage and bone, one obstacle is the heterogeneity of skeletal structures composed of multiple tissue types.
 Precise isolation of the specific tissue of interest is key for successful transcriptional analysis.

-Laser capture microdissection (LCM) is a powerful tool to isolate cell types or regions of interest within heterogeneous tissues, and is reproducible and is sensitive to single cells2.
+Laser capture microdissection (LCM) is a powerful tool to isolate cell types or regions of interest within heterogeneous tissues, and is reproducible and is sensitive to the single cell level2.
 It can precisely target and capture cells of interest for a wide range of downstream assays in transcriptomics, genomics, and proteomics3,4.
 The quality of the isolated RNA, DNA, or protein can be assessed with a bioanalyzer or equivalent platform.
 For example, RNA quality is indicated by the RNA integrity number (RIN)5.

 Here, we provide a protocol for the rapid staining and isolation of cartilage and bone by LCM from fresh frozen tissues.
 We use the mouse embryo to demonstrate that this protocol yields high quality RNA for subsequent transcriptomic analysis, such as RNA sequencing (RNA-seq).